nrwl/nx/docs/shared/monorepo-ci-bitbucket-pipelines.md

 # Configuring CI Using Bitbucket Pipelines and Nx

-Below is an example of a Bitbucket Pipeline setup for an Nx workspace only building and testing what is affected.
+Below is an example of a Bitbucket Pipeline setup for an Nx workspace - building and testing only what is affected.

 ```yaml
 image: node:16